 Hi there!
 I’m Jeanne.
 I live in Seattle.
 You might remember my blog as Four Chickens (fourchickens.blogspot.com)–the title when I first started it in May 2005 (the name referred to the chickens that we have in our urban back yard).
 Eventually, in 2010, I decided that since my passion is gluten-free baking it was time to re-name my blog so people didn’t think it was a farming blog.
 Um, yeah.
 Originally, years ago, it was more of a knitting and gardening blog–so there was all-kinds of confusion.
 Just so you know, for now I’m keeping @fourchickens as my Twitter name, so I haven’t completely abandoned the chickens thing.
-I do have chickens in my urban backyard–except our current flock is five chickens.
-I know, I know, I’m confusing.
+We do have chickens in our urban backyard.

-In case you’re wondering, our chickens are: Rosie (Silver-Laced Wyandotte), Peep (Silver-Laced Wyandotte), Lulu (Golden-Laced Wyandotte); Billina (Welsummer); and Clover (Partridge Rock).
+In case you’re wondering, our chickens are: Peep (Silver-Laced Wyandotte), Lulu (Golden-Laced Wyandotte); Billina (Welsummer); and Clover (Partridge Rock).
 We refer to the them collectively as “The Girls.”

 I’ve been baking gluten-free since the birth of my daughter in 2000 triggered my gluten-intolerance.
 Ever since, I’ve been experimenting with how to bake gluten-free goods that taste just like their wheat counterparts.
 There has been a lot of research and trial and error during this journey, but I am happy to share with you my successes!
 I also share my disasters when I think it will help folks.
 In addition, I like to share various baking tips to help my readers bake the best they can!
 I love to bake and I want my readers to have the best experience possible.
 I often tackle hard stuff (like puff pastry), but I try to make it as accessible to everyone.

-I am currently working on another baking cookbook, again with Chronicle Books.!
-The working title is: Gluten-Free Baking Wishlist: Sweet and Savory Treats You Miss the Most.
+I am currently working on a second baking cookbook, again with Chronicle Books.!
+The working title is: Gluten-Free Wishlist: Sweet and Savory Treats You Miss the Most.
 The scheduled release date is Fall 2015.

 If you want to see what I really look and sound like, as well as how I approach gluten-free baking, check out my Google talk!